 - The Hogan's Heroes episode, "Go Light on the Heavy Water" had the heroes wondering why German troops are seemingly playing this trope with a barrel of water in a truck they are determined to keep secure.
 They find out that there is an extremely good reason why they're doing that: the water in question is heavy water, used for experiments for nuclear weapons and they are ordered to stop that delivery at all costs.

 - On an episode of Smallville, the editor of the school paper grills the student council candidates on their positions on administration policies ranging from the dress code to anti-drug locker sweeps before settling on an endorsement, while one of the candidates plots to assassinate her rivals to clear the field.
 Though in that candidate's defense, she wasn't that mentally stable.

-- In Brooklyn Nine-Nine, the detectives view a cop sleeping with a defence attorney as beyond the pale.
-When it's discovered that Jake slept with the defence attorney handling one of his cases without knowing she was a defence attorney, it's almost treated as if Jake has accidentally performed an act of bestiality.
+- In Brooklyn Nine-Nine, the detectives view a cop sleeping with a defense attorney as beyond the pale.
+When it's discovered that Jake slept with the defense attorney handling one of his cases without knowing she was a defense attorney, it's almost treated as if Jake has accidentally performed an act of bestiality.

 Sgt.
 Jeffords: Okay guys, let's take it easy on him.
 But seriously, I think you need to get checked for rabies.

-- in Episode 6 of Season 2 of Miss Fisher's Murder Mysteries most of the action revlolves around the murder of a rugby player and the immediate suspicion that the rival team killed of the player.
+- in Episode 6 of Season 2 of Miss Fisher's Murder Mysteries most of the action revolves around the murder of a rugby player and the immediate suspicion that the rival team killed of the player.
 Throughout the episode everyone carries on as if this was all about winning the rugby match, including the deputy commissioner intervening with the investigation because he was a fan of one of the two teams.

 - Jared on Open Heart is very serious about the volunteer program.
 And especially serious about restocking his supply closet.